 Take note of the aesthetic artistry of Origenian mysticism.
 Origen begins to color the canvas with the words kingdom, dominion, death, destruction, etc. He dwells on the concepts that these words represent before he does anything else.
 He then asks himself the question: “What other passages evoke this same dominion theme?”
 This is precisely why he uses 1 Corinthians 15:25.
 Next, he focuses on the theme of violence, and begins to recall other related passages, dipping his brush into the next color that will adorn his canvas.
 Hence his use of Matthew 10:34, which fits nicely with his creatively designed narrative.
 If Origen were to continue elaborating the point, the diligent readers of scripture among us could no doubt predict his inevitable usage of Matthew 11:12: the kingdom of heaven “suffers violence, and the violent take it by force.”
 Again, mystical exegesis is primarily thematic, so creatively plucking from the text’s original context to suit the spiritual and pastoral aims of the exegete is seen as a greater priority than a strict retelling of events and rigid adherence to original historical context.
 The herbs of scripture are there to pluck from their location and mix into medicine for the soul, rather than simply directing religious tourists to admire them through the glass window of a greenhouse.

 Another important aspect of the Origenian aesthetic is twofold: (1) the explicit scripture references must be quoted in their entirety to capture the word chains and nuances of the Origenian aesthetic/voice, rather than merely referenced with a book, chapter, or verse, and (2) transitions from one verse to another are connected by key phrases during exposition such as “and again scripture says,” as well as “and elsewhere it says.”
-These two details matter for Origen’s prose, because they prepare the mind of the reader for what he is about to say, like priming the pump of our contemplation through which the living water of the Word can flow.
+On top of this, Origen will also begin the word chain in his own words prior to quoting the verse containing the word for rhetorical power.
+This detail matters for Origen’s prose, because it prepares the mind of the reader for what he is about to say, like priming the pump of our contemplation through which the living water of the Word can flow.
 Without seeing the verses written out in full display, the reader/hearer may not detect the explicit unity of the word chain.
 This is also helpful to keep in mind for future generations of inquirers to compare and contrast our versions of the scriptural text with their own.